Effective college teaching begins with strong and intentional course design. The best-suggested

-The Academy for Teaching and Learning Excellence (ATLE) is happy to assist faculty members with translating course objectives into actionable backward design.
-In addition, ATLE may be able to assist you with course redesign initiatives.
+The Academy for Teaching and Learning Excellence (ATLE) is happy to assist faculty members with translating course objectives into an actionable backward design.
+Click here to learn more about Backward Design.

 Instructors should know how their courses fit with the larger departmental (major/minor) curriculum, which is articulated in the Academic Learning Compacts (ALCs) held centrally at the University.
-See these links for more information:

 Contact us at email@example.com or by phone at 813-974-1841 for more information, or to schedule an appointment.